 Activities and Memberships

 - Missouri Association of Trial Attorneys

 - Missouri Bar

 - Kansas City Metropolitan Bar Association

-Randall is a frequent author, speaker and teacher at Continuing Legal Education Seminars, both locally and nationally.
-Mr. Rhodes has spoken at seminars on the following topics:
+Randy is a frequent author, speaker and teacher at continuing legal education seminars, both locally and nationally.
+He has spoken at seminars on the following topics:

 - Child safety seat litigation